otam-mato/nodejs_mysql_web_app_docker/README.md

 ```
 <br><br>

-Adjust the security group of the AWS EC2 instance to allow network traffic on port 3000 from your computer:
+Adjust the security group of the AWS EC2 instance (which hosts both Cloud9 and containers) to allow network traffic on port 3000 from your computer:

 <br><br>
 <p align="center" >